krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 	$ sudo apt-get install python python-pip nginx

 ### Create virtualenv

 	$ mkdir -p www/flaskapp
 	$ cd www/flaskapp
 	$ pip3 install virtualenv
 	$ python3 -m virtualenv flaskenv
 	$ chmod 755 flaskenv/

+> For cent-os replace python3 with python36 and pip3 with pip-3.6 .
+If you still see error, google how to install python 3.6 and pip 3.6 in cent-os.

 ### Install python dependencies